Icinga/icingaweb2-module-cube/README.md

 Permissions
 -----------

-Someone able to access the cube will see statistics for **all** available objects.
+Someone able to access the cube will see statistics for only the objects they have permissions to view.
+Blacklist properties also apply.
 Restrictions applied to other modules will have no effect, at lease not unless those modules provide their own Cube hooks taking care about such.